 Speed Limits in Canada

-If you are an American and see a speed limit of “100” while travelling in Canada, that doesn’t mean you can go 100 miles/hour.
-This means 100 kilometres/hour and translates to just a bit more than 60 mph.
+If you are an American and see a speed limit of “100” while traveling in Canada, that doesn’t mean you can go 100 miles/hour.
+This means 100 kilometers/hour, and translates to just a bit more than 60 mph.
 In general, you can convert from km/h to mph by dividing the speed in km/h by 1.6.